 General characteristics of Surgical Instruments

 Manufacturers of these instruments generally manage catalogues with hundreds of models that vary in size and intended use.
-We have seen for years, that a normal practice in the manufacturing cycle is to receive an unprocessed instrument (or the raw material) from one country and processed it in another.
+We have seen for years, that a normal practice in the manufacturing cycle is to receive an unprocessed instrument (or the raw material) from one country and process it in another.
 This particular case, when the instruments are processed in different sites, is a key point to identify the real manufacturer –a relevant entity in regulatory terms.

 Another key element about these type of instruments is the material.
 They are usually made of medical grade stainless steel, although the materials can also be as variable as the purpose and quality of the instruments.
 As mentioned, the manufacturer catalogue is generally extensive and the materials are not necessarily the same in such cases.